 Once he had gained his vengeance, Mahadev started to lament his wife's passing.
 Mahadev travelled the earth bearing the dead body of Sati on his back.

 The places where Sati Devi's body pieces fell were regarded as Shakti peethas and considered essential sites of worship.
-Her left shoulder fell in mountain Mallagiri in this process.
+Her left shoulder fell in the mountain Mallagiri in this process.
 This peetha in Mallagiri was called Malika after that event.

 Badimalika: Weather's Sacred Embrace